ChenyuanLiu92/ChenyuanLiu92/README.md

 ## Chenyuan Liu

+👋 Hi, there!<br>
-👋 Hi, I'm Chenyuna Liu!
+I'm Chenyuna Liu!
 I’m an M.Eng student at the University of the Chinese Academy of Sciences, and I received my B.Eng degree from Central South University.
 My research interests are in machine learning applications and embodied AI.

 ## 📄 Research Interest
 🤖 Embodied AI : I am passionate about building robot systems that can perceive and understand the physical world, just like C-3PO.<br>